 - Plan discounts.
 Medigap plans may offer discounts for different personal situations, like being a woman, being married, and/or not smoking; or administrative discounts, like paying premiums yearly or having your premiums electronically drafted.
 Check with the insurer to see if they offer any discounts to help lower your premiums.

 - High-deductible options.
 Some companies sell a high-deductible version of Medigap Plan F and/or G. (Note: Plan F is not available to people new to Medicare on or after January 1, 2020.)
 If you get a high-deductible Plan G, you’ll need to cover the deductible yourself before your plan will cover its share of your bills.
 That deductible changes each year.
-In 2022, it’s $2,490.
+In 2023, it’s $2,700.
+It increases to $2,800 in 2024.
 The tradeoff for having a deductible is that these plans tend to have lower premiums than the standard version of the same letter type.

 When you’re shopping for Medicare supplement plans, take these and other factors into account when looking at rates.
 You may get a discount or may pay more for a policy depending on different scenarios.
 And if you’re not sure about your premium, ask the insurer up front.

 Pro tip: You can also call us 1-800-485-6202 and talk to a licensed agent, who can walk you through your options and pricing so you know what you’re getting into ahead of time.